Accelerated Aging Calculator

 - *Low (50 kJ/mol):* Less sensitive to temperature (e.g., some metals).

-- *Medium (80 kJ/mol):* Common for polymers and pharmaceuticals.
+- *Medium (80 kJ/mol):* Characteristic of pharmaceuticals and polymers.

 Step 3: Optional Q10 Factor